 Rape and Sexual Assault

 Sometimes people are afraid to speak to us for a wide range of reasons.
 However, no matter who you are, how long ago the assault happened or what took place, our prime concern is to give you the support you need.
-We'll listen, understand and guide you through the investigation process at a pace you're comfortable with, whilst respecting your wishes.
+We'll listen, understand and guide you through the investigation process at a pace you're comfortable with.

 When you feel ready to report